Network Working Group J. Postel

 This is a report on a series of three Network Working Group meetings at

-the Fall Joint Computer Conference, November 16, 17 and 18 in Houston,
+the Fall Joint Computer Conference, November 16,

 Texas.
 The meeting will be lumped together and ideas may or may not be